 Dominican longaniza ingredients

-Our Longaniza recipe calls for pork, garlic, agrio de naranja (sour orange juice), oregano, and salt and black pepper.
+Our Longaniza recipe calls for pork, garlic, agrio de naranja (sour orange juice), oregano, and salt, black pepper and lots of garlic.
 As with so many traditional recipes, every cook will have their own particular version, but the basic ingredients tend to be the same.

 Longaniza is the second most popular Dominican sausage after salami.

 History of longaniza sausage

 Longaniza originated in Spain and made its way across the world with the conquest of the Americas.
 The spices used in longaniza vary from country to country, and within the countries themselves.
 It was also adopted as a standard food in the Philippines, also a former Spanish colony, where it's known as "longganisa" and there are hundreds of different versions.

 As mentioned earlier, longaniza is also eaten in many Spanish-speaking countries like Argentina, Chile, Uruguay, Mexico, Puerto Rico, and El Salvador, as well as in the Dominican Republic and its country of origin, Spain.
 The longaniza you get in Spain is made with paprika – which gives its red color – unlike most of its Latin American variants.
 Longaniza also has a lot in common with the Portuguese and Brazilian linguiça sausage.

 Longaniza vs chorizo